-This financial report of Carindale Property Trust (Trust) for the year ended 30 June 2010 was approved in accordance with a resolution of the Board of Directors of Westfield Management Limited, as responsible entity of the Trust (Responsible Entity) on 14 September 2010.
+This financial report of Carindale Property Trust (Trust) for the year ended 30 June 2011 was approved in accordance with a resolution of the Board of Directors of Westfield Management Limited, as responsible entity of the Trust (Responsible Entity) on 14 September 2011.

-The nature of the operations and principal activities of the Trust are described in the Directors' Report.
+The nature of the operations and principal activities of Carindale Property Trust are described in the Directors' Report.